ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 **Hard Constraint 1: We need exactly three RAs with ON shifts and three RAs with IN shifts each night** {:center}

 Hmm ... how do we express this with our variables?
 Well, starting simple, we can choose a day, say May 15th.
-We know that exactly (no more, no less) than three RAs need to have ON shifts on May 15th.
+We know that exactly (no more, no less) three RAs need to have ON shifts on May 15th.
 How do we count how many people will be ON for May 15th?
-Well since  $ON_{i, May 15} = 1$  if RA i is ON and $0$ if not, all we need to do is sum up the May 15 variable for all the RAs:
+Well since  $ON_{i, May 15} = 1$  if RA $i$ is ON and $0$ if not, all we need to do is sum up the May 15 variable for all the RAs:

 $$ON_{Ash, May 15} + ON_{Bruce, May 15} + ... + ON_{Xavier, May 15} + ON_{Zeus, May 15}$$